Guide 5291 - Humanitarian and Compassionate Considerations

 Read the instruction guide completely and then fill out each of the applicable forms.

-For an application to be considered complete, the principal applicant must fill out the forms listed below and must submit them all together in the Permanent Residence Online Application Portal for the principal applicant and each of their dependants.
+For an application to be considered complete, the principal applicant must fill out the forms listed below and must submit them all in the Permanent Residence Online Application Portal for the principal applicant and each of their dependants.
 Incomplete applications will be returned.

-The forms are designed with questions that will help the processing of your application.
+The forms include questions that will help the processing of your application.

 Symbols used in this guide